JLi69/blog/_posts/2024-1-12-playing-with-dmenu.md

 ---
 layout: post
-title:  "Playing with dmenu: the creation dmenu_alias & lsapps"
+title:  "Playing with dmenu: the creation of dmenu_alias & lsapps"
 ---

 This is a mini-project that I have worked on over the past couple of days to make